 At the top of the rulebase, make sure that there’s a rule to allow all DNS services as part of the Internet traffic.

-The following screenshot shows an example of a rule that allows DNS traffic:
+The following screenshot shows an example rule allowing DNS traffic:

 Create a rule to allow the services that are used by your account and require access to the Internet.
 In addition, if there are services that are only used for specific sites, then you can create a separate rule that only allows access for those sites.

 Add the applications that are used by your organization to the Internet firewall rules from the predefined applications list.
 Cato continuously updates this list with new applications.
-If you need an application that doesn’t appear in that list, you can define a custom application, for more information see Working with Custom Applications.
+If you need an application that doesn’t appear in the list, you can define a custom application.
+For more information about configuring custom apps, see Working with Custom Applications.

 In addition, we recommend that you use a learning period to identify unwanted Internet traffic.
 During this learning period, temporarily add a rule at the bottom of the rulebase that allows any traffic from any source to any destination with tracking enabled.
 This rule generates an event for every connection that is allowed to access the Internet.
 When you review the Internet traffic for your account, if you identify unwanted traffic - you can then add a rule to block it.

-This section discusses rules that we recommend that you include in rulebases for the Internet firewall that use the blocklist approach.
+This section describes rules that we recommend you include in rulebases for the Internet firewall that use the blocklist approach.

 Services such as Telnet and SNMP v1 & v2 are potential security risks, and they can be blocked in Internet rulebases.
 If your organization requires access to these services, we recommend that you add an exception to the block rule for those specific users or groups.